 The hill's oddly-shaped summit is the result of a geological fault combined with a collapse of 20th-century mining works.
 There are two main routes up Roseberry Topping.
 One is from the car park on Dikes Lane, mentioned above (use TS9 6HQ for satnavs), and the other is from parking areas on the A173 just north of the village (use the postcode TS9 6QS).

 Great Ayton is at the junction of the A173 and B1292 about 5 miles south-west of Guisborough.
 There is usually parking along High Street, though from personal experience this can be crowded at certain times of the year.
 There is also parking at the rail station and High Green.

 Most photos are available for licensing, please contact Britain Express image library.

 Attraction Type: Village

-Location: On the A173 about 5 miles south-wet of Guisborough
+Location: On the A173 about five miles south-west of Guisborough

 Website: Great Ayton